About this series of articles

 Note that construction of an extension to an existing building is not exempt.

 Residential letting contracts are not covered.
 However estate agents service contracts for their work in connection with the sale or letting of properties are covered.
-So an estate agent must allow the cooling off period and provide full information when a property owner comes in with an instruction to let his house, but the poor old tenant is on his own.
+So an estate agent must allow the cooling off period and provide full information when a property owner comes in with an instruction to let their house, but the poor old tenant is on his own.

 Sale of goods or services of value less than £42

-The supply of consumables by regular roundsmen such as your milkman or fishmonger
+The supply of consumables by regular roundsmen

 Package travel contracts